An aerial photo of the Fukushima nuclear plant being buit. Via WikiCommons.

 Assuming this as-yet-untested subterranean frozen wall scheme works—and that’s a sizable assumption since it has never been used on such a large, long-term scale—construction won’t begin until after a corporate feasibility study is completed in March 2015.

 Lucky for humanity, the Pacific Ocean is a humongous body of water, and the convergence of currents off Japan’s northeastern coast was able to dilute most of the March 2011 nuclear plume to “safe” levels within four months.
-While some fish and water testing has shown an increase in cesium levels in North America, none have been anywhere near the 1000 bq/kg considered dangerous in Canada.
+While some fish and water testing has shown an increase in cesium levels in North America, none have been anywhere near the 1,000 bq/kg considered dangerous in Canada.
+(A bq or becquerel is a unit of radioactivity equal to one nuclear disintegration per second.)

-The CFIA first tested fish samples off the B.C. coast three months after the 2011 disaster.
+The CFIA first tested fish samples off British Columbia's coast three months after the 2011 disaster.
 They repeated tests on migratory fish in August 2011 and again in February 2012.
-All results were below Canada’s “actionable limit” of 1000 bq/kg and therefore was “no risk” to the public.
-(A bq or "becquerel" is a unit of radioactivity equal to one nuclear disintegration per second).
+All results were below Canada’s “actionable limit” of 1,000 bq/kg and therefore was “no risk” to the public.

 “We shouldn’t have to guess,” Frank says of the information gap.
 “I’m starting with a group of other scientists and public health folks to form a group that will be doing some sampling on our own and publishing the results.”